LouieOHagan/Covid-Companion-Website/README.md

     - #### Volunteer
         1. As a Volunteer, I want to be able to view posts that vulnerable people have created so that I can do my part by helping the people in need in my community.
         2. As a Volunteer, I want to be able to get in contact with the creator of the post to double check they don't need anything else while I'm out.
-        3. As a Volunteer, I want to be able to communicate to the post creator and other volunteers that I am going to do the shop to ensure more than 1 person isn't getting things for the one person at the same time.
+        3. As a Volunteer, I want to be able to communicate to the post creator and other volunteers that I am going to do the shop so that more than 1 person isn't getting things for the one person at the same time.
     - #### Returning user
         1. As a Returning user, I want to be able to edit the information on my profile in case I inputted something wrong during registration.
         2. As a Returning user, I want to be able to logout of my account for privacy and safety reasons.